vfabi/k8scontroller-metadata-exporter/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/vfabi/k8s-controller-objects-metadata)
 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/vfabi/k8s-controller-objects-metadata)

-K8S controller to get metadata from K8S objects (deployments, pods, etc) and outputs it as json object.
+K8S controller to get metadata from K8S objects (deployments, pods, etc) and outputs it as http/json.
 This web application acting as proxy that only reads K8S API data and provides it for the other applications as secure access to K8S object's metadata without direct access to K8S API.

 ## Features